 Arizona is developing and testing farm to ECE online trainings addressing farm to ECE procurement, nutrition and agriculture education in the ECE, and gardening.
 The Arizona team will follow pilot sites to assess knowledge acquisition and implementation.

 Minnesota is working to increase the number and scale of Farm to ECE initiatives by leveraging the Statewide Health Improvement Partnership (SHIP) network.
-They will adapt existing tools and resources to expand SHIP staff’s knowledge of Farm to ECE, and their capacity to support providers in engaging in Farm to ECE activities.
+They are creating and adapting resources to expand SHIP staff’s knowledge of and capacity to support Farm to ECE.